 𝗘𝘅𝘁𝗿𝗮𝗰𝘁𝗲𝗱 𝗦𝗔𝗥𝗦-𝗖𝗼𝗩-𝟮 𝗥𝗡𝗔 𝗦𝗮𝗺𝗽𝗹𝗲𝘀 from the Southern Philippines Medical Center (SPMC) were transported by the Department of Health (DOH) – Regional Epidemiology Surveillance Unit (RESU) to PGC Mindanao for processing for 𝘄𝗵𝗼𝗹𝗲-𝗴𝗲𝗻𝗼𝗺𝗲 𝘀𝗲𝗾𝘂𝗲𝗻𝗰𝗶𝗻𝗴.

-PGC Mindanao in UP Mindanao, in collaboration with the Department of Health (DOH) and the Southern Philippines Medical Center (SPMC) is set to conduct 𝗴𝗲𝗻𝗼𝗺𝗲 𝘀𝗲𝗾𝘂𝗲𝗻𝗰𝗶𝗻𝗴 𝘁𝗼 𝗶𝗱𝗲𝗻𝘁𝗶𝗳𝘆 𝗖𝗢𝗩𝗜𝗗 -𝟭𝟵 𝘃𝗮𝗿𝗶𝗮𝗻𝘁𝘀 𝗶𝗻 𝗠𝗶𝗻𝗱𝗮𝗻𝗮𝗼.
+PGC Mindanao in UP Mindanao, in collaboration with the Department of Health (DOH) and the Southern Philippines Medical Center (SPMC) conduct 𝗴𝗲𝗻𝗼𝗺𝗲 𝘀𝗲𝗾𝘂𝗲𝗻𝗰𝗶𝗻𝗴 𝘁𝗼 𝗶𝗱𝗲𝗻𝘁𝗶𝗳𝘆 𝗖𝗢𝗩𝗜𝗗 -𝟭𝟵 𝘃𝗮𝗿𝗶𝗮𝗻𝘁𝘀 𝗶𝗻 𝗠𝗶𝗻𝗱𝗮𝗻𝗮𝗼.

 This venture is funded by the Department of Budget and Management (DBM) to augment the national biosurveillance efforts of the PGC Main in Diliman, Quezon City.
 Moreover, the program was also instituted to expand and enhance regional preparedness and response to COVID-19.